Miles-Kodama/SB-53-Annotated/bill.md

 &nbsp;&nbsp;(2) Enabling equitable innovation by expanding access to computational resources.

-(c) The consortium shall make reasonable efforts to ensure that CalCompute is established within the University of California to the extent possible.
+(c) The consortium shall make reasonable efforts to ensure that CalCompute is established within the [University of California]{The University of California already operates two clusters with substantial AI-relevant compute: the [National Energy Research Scientific Computing Center](https://www.nersc.gov/) at UC Berkeley, and the [San Diego Supercomputer Center](https://www.sdsc.edu/) at UC San Diego.} to the extent possible.

 (d) CalCompute shall include, but not be limited to, all of the following: